 Mycotoxins are a genuine threat to poultry production due to their unpredictable presence, which makes them difficult to detect.
 Mycotoxins currently contaminate more than 80% of cereal crops, sometimes even up to 100%.
 Cereal byproducts and raw material used in animal feed are also subject to contamination in any part of the world.
-The effects of mycotoxin effect are especially acute after they are ingested by animals.
-How can we prevent poultry feed from mycotoxin contamination?
+The effects of mycotoxin are especially acute after they are ingested by animals.
+So how can we prevent poultry feed from mycotoxin contamination?

-Field Mycotoxins Mycotoxins that form before harvest are called field mycotoxins.
-Field mycotoxins are usually secreted by fungi on cereals.
+Mycotoxins that form before harvest are called field mycotoxins.
+Field mycotoxins are usually secreted by fungi on cereals and other crops.
 As cereals grow in fields, some climates and technical methods are especially likely to lead to the emergence of these mycotoxins.
-A simplified tillage or a corn that appears before wheat are among these risk factors. |
+A simplified tillage or a corn that appears before wheat are among these risk factors.

 As mammals, poultry species are more vulnerable to mycotoxins.
-Different species of chicken (chicken, turkey, duck, laying...) vary in their level of vulnerability to different kinds mycotoxin.
+Different species of chicken (chicken, turkey, duck, laying...) vary in their level of vulnerability to different kinds of mycotoxin.
 Chronic exposure at low doses causes reduced performance: from 0.2 ppm for T2 toxins for 3 weeks in chickens, a sharp decline in growth and a deterioration of ratios can be noticed.
 As for duck flocks, they can reach over 50% mortality with 4 ppm of T2 for 7 weeks.
 In the case of laying hen and broiler breeders, the impact is just as serious: exposure to more than 1 ppm of T2 can result in a sharp drop in egg production and increase the rate of infertile eggs.
 Exposure at higher doses results in problems for the reproductive organs, liver, kidney, heart, and other organs.

 Mycotoxins also have carcinogenic effects (they can lead to the development of cancer), are mutagenic (they may alter the structure of the DNA gene) and are immunosuppressants (they reduce immune reactions).

-Risks associated to the presence of mycotoxins require that raw materials and feed be submitted to stricter control.
+Risks associated with the presence of mycotoxins require that raw materials and feed be submitted to stricter control.
 However, it is difficult to determine the exact amount of mycotoxins contained in a batch of raw materials since they are usually not evenly spread out throughout the batch.
 Furthermore, it is complex to submit feeds to thorough analysis.
 A sampling must therefore be undertaken based on best practices and using an appropriate procedure for analysis.

 Multi-detection analysis are often recommended since several mycotoxins can be present within the same feed, interacting in ways that compound the overall toxicity: a feed that is contaminated both in toxin-DON and T2 is more toxic than one would expect from simply adding together the separate effects of each toxin.